 Expanding online means you can access user engagement metrics and use that data to make better decisions.
 How users engage with your digital product — whether it’s a website or an app — is easier to track than users’ offline behavior.
 It’s also easier to get feedback from customers online than it is offline.
 This means you can get to know your customers better, find out their pains, adjust your strategy, and successfully serve them the products they need.
 And voilà — your reputation improves, more customers try your product, and your ROI skyrockets.
 All pros.

-Digital transformation examples for different industries
+Digital business transformation examples for different industries

 Microsoft’s venture into the market of mobile devices was fairly brief and largely unsuccessful.
 Their smartphones couldn’t stand up to competition against Apple and Google despite Windows being the most popular desktop operating system in the world with approximately 80% OS market share at the time.
 Being pushed by Apple on the desktop market as well, Microsoft had to act to keep afloat.
 And they did.